Bigg Boss (Hindi TV series) season 16: Eye Logo

-The eye logo is very similar to the logo of thirteenth season.
-It features a bright red color logo with a blue pupil.
+The eye logo is very similar to the logo of the thirteenth season.
+It features a bright red colour logo with a blue pupil.

 House

 The house of this season had a "Circus" theme.
 The House was located in Goregaon for the fourth time.
-This season had 4 bedrooms: Fire Room, Black and White Room, Cards Room and Vintage Room and a lavish private Jacuzzi for the captain for the first time in the history of Bigg Boss.
+This season had four bedrooms: Fire Room, Black and White Room, Cards Room and Vintage Room and a lavish private Jacuzzi for the captain for the first time in the history of Bigg Boss.
 The jail of the house was designed as Maut Ka Kuwa (Well of Death) located in a hanging position above the swimming pool.

 Release

 A promo featuring Salman Khan was released on 11 September 2022.
 Promos featuring Gori Nagori, Nimrit Kaur Ahluwalia and Abdu Rozik with Khan were released one day prior to the premiere.
-Promos featuring Priyanka Choudhary, Ankit Gupta and Tina Datta were released just before the premiere.
+Promos featuring Priyanka Chahar Choudhary, Ankit Gupta and Tina Datta were released just before the premiere.

 Housemates status

 Housemates

-The list of contestants in the order of entering the house:
+The list of housemates in the order of entering the house: